 The definition and implementation of a validation system is crucial for an efficient and successful handover.
 The system should be based on the validation criteria in the Contract Information requirements Package and the engineering & design tools used on the project.
 Where possible, upfront validation (e.g. in design tools) is preferred as it avoids the more extensive correction effort that would be required from issues detected later in the process.

-If possible, the Contractor shall execute the same validation (system) as employed by the Principal before a handover transmission.
+If possible, the Contractor should execute the same validation (system) as employed by the Principal before a handover transmission.
 This will limit the number of time-consuming feedback loops for the resolution of issues.

 Perform Handover